flexera-public/policy_templates/cost/azure/hybrid_use_benefit_sql/README.md

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
 For example if a user selects the "Apply Hybrid Use Benefit" action while applying the policy, all of the resources without AHUB that qualify will have AHUB enabled.

+## Policy Actions

+- Sends an email notification
+- Apply AHUB benefit to resource after approval

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy, you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

 ### Credential configuration